-No. The VPN Americas web site specifically says you should cook at 800ºF.
+No. The VPN Americas website specifically says you should cook at 800ºF.
 Other Pizza Napoletana sources recommend different figures, with some recommending 750ºF, and others recommending a range between 750ºF-825ºF.
-While the VPN Naples web site does recommend 900ºF on the cooking floor and 825ºF in the cooking dome, it is important to note that here are many VPN-certified pizzerias baking in the 700ºs.
-There is a lot more to Pizza Napoletana that a single temperature, and what really matters is reaching the wood-fired heat necessary to bake pizza in the 90 seconds that everyone agrees is the right amount of time.
-Any longer than that, you you pizza will dry out and become tough and chewy.
+While the VPN Naples website does recommend 900ºF on the cooking floor and 825ºF in the cooking dome, it is important to note that here are many VPN-certified pizzerias baking in the 700ºs.
+There is a lot more to Pizza Napoletana than a single temperature, and what really matters is reaching the wood-fired heat necessary to bake pizza in the 90 seconds that everyone agrees is the right amount of time.
+Any longer than that, your pizza will dry out and become tough and chewy.

 Where do I learn how to make Pizza Napoletana?

 1. You can travel to Naples to train with a Pizza Consulting.
 The basic course lasts three weeks, and it is an invaluable experience.
 Enzo Coccia is the master pizzaiolo trainer, and he has a well-earned global reputation.
 His pizzaiolo school is challenging, and it is highly recommended.
 You should make sure to arrange for a translator to be available if your Italian is limited.

 2. You can travel to Los Angeles to take the three-day, or one-week course from VPN Americas.